Fourth Stimulus Check: Is Another Relief Payment Coming?

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The Conference Board forecasts 9.0 percent growth in the second quarter and continued growth through the rest of the year.
 In the short-term, that rise could reach into the double-digits.
 The country’s gross domestic product (GDP), an estimate of economic activity across the U.S., has returned to pre-pandemic levels.
 According to the Bureau of Economic Analysis, “the increase in first quarter GDP reflected the continued economic recovery, reopening of establishments, and continued government response related to the COVID-19 pandemic.”

 Broad segments of the workforce have endured little economic hardship during the pandemic.
 Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
-And with fewer places to spend money during the pandemic, plus three stimulus checks, many Americans have saved more.
+And with fewer places to spend money during the pandemic, plus three stimulus checks, many Americans saved more than they might otherwise.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
-In April of 2021, it sat at 14.9 percent, still well above where it was before the pandemic.
+In May of 2021, it sat at 12.4 percent, still well above where it was before the pandemic.
 On Face the Nation, Bank of America CEO Brian Moynihan recently estimated that its customers have not spent 65-70 percent of their last two stimulus checks.
 With many households sitting on a lot more money than they had in early 2020, pent-up demand is driving the broader economy during the rebound.

 The stock market continues to perform well too.
-While the Dow Jones is coming off its worst week since October, it remains far above where it was at this time last year.
-It opened Monday morning at 33,312.
-That’s despite concerns over inflation and eventual interest rate hikes.
+The Dow Jones remains far above where it was at this time last year.
+It opened Friday morning at 34,328, reasonably close to May’s record highs.
+This is despite concerns over inflation and eventual interest rate hikes.
 Individual investors, flush with extra stimulus cash, have poured into the market.
 Bigger investors are betting on a strong economic recovery as the year progresses.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”